AMohammadzadeh/blog/amdevblog/content/posts/be-careful-what-you-control-for.md

 ==============================================================================
 ```

 The result shows that $W$ has a significant coefficient in the second regression due to the spurious association introduced by conditioning on it, despite $W$ not being part of the direct causal pathway between education and income.
 Why is that?
-As we've discussed before, conditiong on W means we decide to focus only on people who participate in extracurricular activities ($W$) at a similar level.
+As we've discussed before, conditioning on W means we decide to focus only on people who participate in extracurricular activities ($W$) at a similar level.
 What happens here is that different combinations of $U_1$ and $U_2$ lead to the same $W$.
 For instance, Person A might have a high $U_1$ (high intrinsic motivation) but a low $U_2$ (weak social network), leading to moderate participation in extracurriculars ($W$).
 Person B might have a low $U_1$ but a high $U_2$, resulting in the same level of $W$.
 Person A's high $U_1$ leads to higher education ($T$), while Person B's high $U_2$ leads to higher income ($Y$).
 When we condition on $W$, these two effects seem related: people with higher education also appear to have higher income; but this relationship is spurious and introduced by conditioning on $W$.

 ---